bitnami/charts/bitnami/dataplatform-bp1/README.md

 In the default deployment, the helm chart deploys the data platform with [Metrics Emitter](https://hub.docker.com/r/bitnami/dataplatform-emitter) and [Prometheus Exporter](https://hub.docker.com/r/bitnami/dataplatform-exporter) which emit the health metrics of the data platform which can be integrated with your observability solution.

-To deploy the data platform with Tanzu Observability Framework with the Wavefront Collector for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, you can specify the 'enabled' parameter using the --set <component>.metrics.enabled=true argument to helm install.
+- To deploy the data platform with Tanzu Observability Framework with the Wavefront Collector with enabled annotation based discovery feature for all the applications (Kafka/Spark/Elasticsearch/Logstash) in the data platform, make sure that auto discovery `wavefront.collector.discovery.enabled=true` is enabled, It should be enabled by default and specify the 'enabled' parameter using the --set <component>.metrics.enabled=true argument to helm install.
 For Example,

 ```console
 $ helm install my-release bitnami/dataplatform-bp1 \